FifiTheBulldog/ios-settings-urls/README.md

 - [Federico Viticci](https://www.macstories.net/author/viticci/), for his extensive research putting together the efforts of many other users and discovering plenty of URLs on his own.
 His list on MacStories was the starting point for this one.
 - [u/ZJ_Adram](https://www.reddit.com/user/ZJ_Adram) for scouring the file system on his jailbroken device for several SettingsSearchManifest plists, and assembling a list of URLs from those in [this post](https://www.reddit.com/r/shortcuts/comments/lfe5d3/complete_settings_links_list/).
 This discovery included a treasure trove of previously undocumented URLs, which enabled me to add the majority of the Apple ID and Accessibility URLs, as well as several other previously unknown ones.
+- [@atnbueno](https://github.com/atnbueno) for converting this list to JSON and checking several of the other URLs.
+- [u/gluebyte](https://www.reddit.com/user/gluebyte) for going through and pointing out a few URLs from ZJ_Adram's list that I had missed.
 - [u/catmilley](https://www.reddit.com/user/catmilley) for the Accessibility → Keyboards URLs
 - [u/Setnof](https://www.reddit.com/user/Setnof) for Privacy → Tracking
 - [u/BertCrawford](https://www.reddit.com/user/BertCrawford) for Safari → AutoFill